CURRENT EXHIBITION | TABULA RASA GALLERY

 What we see is never the thing itself, but the depiction of it at each given time.
 The things we see are also depicting us; they are constantly changing, and we hide in them.
 Xiao Hanqiu is quite good at using her sensitivity to capture the details that carry her imagination of the whole.
 With the caution and slowness necessary for introspection, her work becomes "smaller" and smaller still, collapsing her dazzling world of imagination into the smallest possible field of vision, like a black hole we cannot behold but are hopelessly attracted to.

-The exhibition will feature four series of oil paintings by Xiao Hanqiu: "Pleat", "The Princess and the Pea", "Adventure Time" and "Thorn of Rose from Last Year".
-The artist's latest poetry collection Three Minutes to Midnight Flower Thief will also be launched at the exhibition.
+The exhibition featured four series of oil paintings by Xiao Hanqiu: "Pleat", "The Princess and the Pea", "Adventure Time" and "Thorn of Rose from Last Year".
+The artist's latest poetry collection Three Minutes to Midnight Flower Thief was also launched at the exhibition.